-White Chocolate Peanut Butter Cookie cups with a White Chocolate Reese’s cup tucked inside.
-Chocolate- check.
-Peanut Butter- check!
-Sprinkles- check!
-This cookie’s got everything you need.
+Soft and chewy White Chocolate Peanut Butter Cookie Cups have a White Chocolate Reese’s cup tucked inside.
+Chocolate, peanut butter, and sprinkles, this cookie has got everything you need.

 Ingredient Notes